mozilla-services/docs/source/storage/apis-2.0.rst

     Possible HTTP error responses:

-    - **400 Bad Request:**  too many ids where included in the query parameter.
     - **404 Not Found:**  the user has no such collection.
     - **409 Conflict:**  another client has made (or is currently making) changes that may conflict with the requested operation.